mateusz-kloch/ems/README.md

 # EMS (EXPENSE MANAGEMENT SYSTEM)

-## This program was created with you in mind, so that you can control and manage your budget.
+## This program was created to control and manage budget.
 You can create your own database, manually add expenses to it or import them from CSV files, edit expenses in the database, and extract the database as an expense report to external CSV file.

 :memo: Management is done via text mode in the terminal, and uses click library to divide program into subcommands ("add", "report", "edit", "import-from", "export-to").

-This is my extension of the project from module 7 completed during the Praktyczny Python (eng: Practical Python) course.
+This is my extension of the project from module 7 completed during the [Praktyczny Python](https://praktycznypython.pl/) (eng: Practical Python) course.

 ## The expense consists of:

 - ID - assigned by the program when creating an expense
 - date - format: "dd/mm/yyyy", by default program uses today's date but it is possibility to add own (see: [Usage](#usage)).
 - amount
 - description

-## In the future will be added:
-- Removing existing expenses
-- Assigning a given currency to the database and converting values according to current exchange rates
-- Support for more external file types

 ## Programming tools:

 ### Language:

 - Python 3.12

-  ### Libraries:
-    - csv
-    - dataclasses
-    - datetime
-    - pickle
-    - sys

   ### Third party libraries:

     - click
     - dateutil
     - pytest

 ## Repository layout:

 :memo: src/run.py - A main script of this project.

 ```
 ├── data
 │       ├── budget.db
 │       └── example_expenses.csv
-├── original_solution
 ├── src
+│       ├── funcs.py
+│       ├── models.py
+│       ├── run.py
-│       └── run.py
+│       └── settings.py
 ├── tests
-│       ├── __init__.py
+│       ├── test_run.py
-│       └── test_run.py
+│       └── tests_utils.py
 ├── .gitignore
 ├── LICENSE
 ├── README.md
 └── requirements.txt
 ```
-:bulb: There is a directory original_solution which contains my first version of this project written during the course, so it is possible to compare the development of this project.

 ## Usage:

 :bulb: You can use all options of each command in any configuration.
 There are no conflicts between them.

 ### "add" command:

 :memo: Requires entering the amount and description of the expense.
 Optionally, you can enter a path to a custom database file and a date, otherwise the default path and today's date will be used.

     python src/run.py add 149.99 "Telephon installment"